Appendix 1 Relationship of ecological restoration to other restorative activities

 In production and urban areas however, many areas have undergone extreme and extensive past modification and the lands and waters within them may be of high economic or cultural value.
 This can make ecological restoration undesirable or unattainable in such cases.
 Here the next ‘highest and best’ level of repair should be aspired to.

 Improved environmental management activities in already transformed production and urban areas are needed to reduce impacts.
 Such improvements are critical to the success of all ecological restoration as even intact ecosystems are affected by how we live and work.
 That is, substantial improvements in the ecological sustainability of urban and production zones are needed to reduce society’s impacts on biodiversity, soils, water, air quality and climate—thereby securing longer term rehabilitation and ecological restoration.
+These activities can all be aligned along a Restorative Continuum from those addressing causes only, through those repairing ecosystem functionality, to full restoration (Gann et al. 2019).

 Rehabilitation is the process of reinstating degrees of ecosystem functionality on degraded sites where restoration is not the aspiration, to permit ongoing provision of ecosystem goods and services.